Juspi/RepData_PeerAssessment1/README.md

 # Reproducible-Research
 Coursera Reproducible Research course

-This is files for PA1
+This are the files for PA1